BiaWei/ahr999_api_server/README.md

 Set bark_url in test/url_test.py to your Bark URL for testing.

 Adjust the URLs in MESSAGE_TEMPLATE in notification.py to point to the server address.
-Clicking on the Bark notification will redirect to the frontend HTML.
+Clicking the Bark notification on your iPhone will redirect to the frontend HTML.

 ```